lawrencewoodman/buildtm/README.md

 The file uses the following fields:

-    name - The name of the module
+    name        - The name of the module version     - The version number of the module description - A brief description of the module to put in the header comments.
+Newlines and multiple spaces are stripped.
+This field is optional.
-    version - The version number of the module description - A brief one line description of the module to put in the header comments.
-This is optional. files - A list of files to form the module.
+    files       - A list of files to form the module.
 Each entry supports wildcards which are compatible with the Tcl command 'glob'.

 As an example, the following would build the module 'mymodule-0.1.tm':